 - Power up your device and select the PPL network then enter the password: prescott (note: prescott is all lower case)

 - Open your browser

-- You may now access any available resources including the Internet, the library catalog, research databases and wireless printing.
+- You may now access any available resources including the Internet, the library catalog, research databases and wireless printing (coming soon!).
 Sorry, no VPN connections.